Freeseer/freeseer/README.md

 Publishing to the Web
 ---------------------

-Once you've made your changes to the documentation, rebuild the output files with `make html`.
+Once you've made your changes to the documentation, preview them by rebuilding the output files with `make html`.
 The default build directory is `./build/`.
 We want the files in `./build/html/` to go to the [freeseer.github.com](https://github.com/Freeseer/freeseer.github.com) repo.